-Precautions to be taken before handling or administering the medicinal product.
-Because mycophenolate mofetil has demonstrated teratogenic effects in rats and rabbits, tablets should not be crushed.
+Precautions to be taken before handling or administering the medicinal product Because mycophenolate mofetil has demonstrated teratogenic effects in rats and rabbits, capsules should not be opened or crushed to avoid inhalation or direct contact with skin or mucous membranes of the powder contained in the capsules.
+If such contact occurs, wash thoroughly with soap and water; rinse eyes with plain water.